Does Money Control Me?

 God created us to live with perfect joy, peace and contentment.
-That means that if you’re struggling with stress, panic or fear about your money, something is out of balance.
+That means if you’re struggling with stress, panic or fear about your money, something is out of balance.
 While most people go through tight financial spots from time to time, it’s not okay to live there.
-So if your money — or lack of money — is causing continued stress or fear in your life, you’re likely dealing with an issue such as debt, poverty mentality, or undisciplined spending.
+So if your money — or lack of money — is causing continued stress or fear in your life, you’re likely dealing with a heart issue.
+Debt, poverty mentality, or undisciplined spending can all stem from misplaced attitudes about money.
 Dealing with these underlying issues will help you eliminate your stress and escape your financial slavery.

 2) You’re obsessing over something.